 Visit Schloss Murten

-Known in English as Murten Castle, it’s referred to as both the Château de Morat (French) and Schloss Murten (German) in Switzerland.
-Be aware that if you’re having a difficult time finding it on your navigation or online, it’s searchable with all three names.
+Known in English as Murten Castle, it’s referred to as both the Château de Morat in French and Schloss Murten in German.
+If you’re having a difficult time finding it on your navigation or online, it’s searchable with all three names.

 Not confusing at all, right?!